Plastic Wrap 101

 Yes, plastic wrap will protect food when in the freezer.
-It is recommended that no air be between the plastic wrap and the food.
+It is recommended that no air is between the plastic wrap and the food.
 That will help protect the food from freezer burn.
 For long term storage, zip lock bags are recommended.

 Is plastic wrap a good insulator?

 No, plastic wrap does not have very many qualities that make it a good insulator.
 It may slightly assist in heat retention, but aluminum foil is a better insulator.
-Two layers of plastic wrap with air in between is the best way to use plastic wrap as an insulator if necessary.
+Two layers of plastic wrap with air in between are the best way to use plastic wrap as an insulator if necessary.